South African Warthog recipe

 Warthogs are a type of African wild pig.
 So if you live anywhere else in the world, you could use whatever wild pig is available for this particular South African game recipe.
 You could even substitute ordinary pork ribs for this South African game recipe.
 Alternatively you could use any form of venison (buck) or deer without losing the delicious flavour.

-The recommended method of cooking warthog according to this game recipe is over the coals of an open fire have a look at, Knots in Weaving - better known as a braai in South Africa, or a BBQ in most other parts of the western world.
+The recommended method of cooking warthog according to this game recipe is over the coals of an open fire also see, Blacksmith Shop - better known as a braai in South Africa, or a BBQ in most other parts of the western world.

 Ingredients